top of page

 PRIDE

 When a property is purchased, there should be a plan in place for the ownership entity to follow using financial modeling.
-Important factors like hold period, return %, cash flow goals, and ultimately a plan to dispose all need to be considered.
+Important factors like hold period, succession planning, return/cash flow goals, and ultimately a plan to dispose, all need to be considered.
 Owners unwilling to listen to others advice can become the victim of pride.

 6.